c3lang/c3-web/docs/faq/index.md

 `file.fprintf("Hello %s", name)`.
 The former also has the advantage that it's easier to extend to work with many types.

-**Q:** Are there any naming conventions in the standard library what one should know about?
+**Q:** Are there any naming conventions in the standard library that one should know about?

 **A:** Yes.
 A function or method with `new` in the name will in general do one or more allocations and can take an optional allocator.
 A function or method with `temp` in the name will usually allocate using the temp allocator.